LuyaoHan/c-programming/README.md

-# This repository includes many small examples for C-programming.
+# This repository is a scratch space with many small examples for C-programming.

 # To add new source to the project.